dvmarcilio/dvmarcilio.github.io/_pages/about.md

 I'm interested in all things related to source code, including mining repositories, program transformations, and code review.

 Before Uber, I got a PhD in 2023 from [USI](https://www.si.usi.ch/) in Switzerland, advised by [Prof. Carlo A. Furia](https://bugcounting.net).
-Before that, I got a masters's from the [University of Brasilia](https://international.unb.br/informatics-doctoral), in Brazil, advised by [Prof. Rodrigo Bonifacio](https://rbonifacio.github.io/).
+Before that, I got a master's from the [University of Brasilia](https://international.unb.br/informatics-doctoral), in Brazil, advised by [Prof. Rodrigo Bonifacio](https://rbonifacio.github.io/).

 Please leave me a note at dvmarcilio [at] gmail [dot] com